Rheum are hardy perennials that are often used in cookery.

-Rheum has large toothed leaves and carry small white flowers atop edible stalks.
+Rheum plants have large toothed leaves.
+They carry small white flowers atop edible stalks.

 Rheum (Rhubarb) by OliBac.

-Rhubarb can grow in either sunny or partially shaded parts of the garden and prefers a rich and moist soil; it is important that the soil that Rheum species grow in is very deep.
+Rhubarb can grow in either sunny or partially shaded parts of the garden.
+They prefer a rich and moist soil.
+It is important that the soil that Rheum plant species grow in is very deep.

-If starting Rhubarb off indoors then do so about 2 months in advance (plan to plant out in late autumn, or before the last frost of spring).
-It should take from three to six weeks to germinate at 15 to 18 degrees Celsius.
+If starting Rhubarb off indoors, then do so about 2 months in advance.
+Plan to transplant out in late autumn, or before the last frost of spring.